-Where a person makes an application for a case review and has made at least the set number of qualifying complaints, the threshold for a review is met and the relevant bodies must undertake the review.
+Where a person makes an application for the ASB Case Review and has made at least the set number of qualifying complaints, the threshold for a review is met and the relevant bodies have a duty to undertake the ASB Case Review.
+This can be on an open or closed case.